Annual Grants

 Identifying and assessing cellular immunity to measles after inhaled MMR vaccine

-Principal investigator: Melanie Millier (Research fellow), Department of Women's & Children's Health, Dunedin School of Medicine, University of Otago.
+Principal investigator: Melanie Millier (Research Fellow), Department of Women's & Children's Health, Dunedin School of Medicine, University of Otago

 Co-investigators: Prof. James Ussher, Department of Microbiology & Immunology, University of Otago and Professor Peter McIntyre Department of Women's & Children's Health, Dunedin School of Medicine, University of Otago